 - Corporate governance disputes: Disputes among business partners can be emotional, complicated affairs.
 They can include arguments over responsibilities, a division of assets and/or liabilities, the ownership of intellectual property, buyout agreements, decisions about how the business is to be dissolved, or post-separation arrangements.

-- Fraud: Fraud is committed by an intentional misrepresentation of critical facts, or an omission of those facts, causing another party change their position – to their detriment – relying on the misrepresentation.
+- Fraud: Fraud is committed by an intentional misrepresentation of critical facts, or an omission of those facts, causing another party to change their position – to their detriment – relying on the misrepresentation.
 Consumer fraud occurs when, during a business transaction, intentional false representations of fact are made, and the other party who relied on those statements suffered as a result.

 Solutions to Business Disputes